The geometry of the triple junction between three fluids in equilibrium: Concluding comments

 It is with great sadness that we must report that our collaborator Alan Elcrat passed away suddenly on December 20th, 2013.
 He was an energetic and hard-working mathematician, and a good friend and mentor.
 It is without doubt that the current work would not have been completed without him, and that future works will be more difficult without his insight.

-Finally, to close with some cheer, we wish to thank both Frank Morgan and Luis Silvestre for useful conversations.
-In particular, Prof. Silvestre helped us understand some aspects of the coarea formula, and how its usage differs between two sets and three.
-Also, the third author was a postdoc at Kansas State University when this project began.
-He was also partially supported by an REP grant from Texas State University in 2012 for work on this project.
+Finally, to close with some cheer, we wish to thank Luis Silvestre and especially Frank Morgan for useful conversations.
+Silvestre helped us with certain aspects of the coarea formula, and Morgan assisted us greatly in understanding Allard's work.
+We also wish to thank the referees for their expertise with geometric measure theory and for their very constructive criticisms of earlier drafts of this work.
+Finally, the third author was a postdoc at Kansas State University when this project began, and he was also partially supported by an REP grant from Texas State University in 2012 for work on this project.